March Update | Super Strategies, Global Events & Staying Prepared

 Planning often becomes most visible when assets pass between generations.

-There is no tax when you inherit a property.
-Capital gains tax (CGT) is generally triggered when the property is sold.
+Capital gains tax (CGT) is generally triggered only when it is sold.

 Deciding whether to keep or sell an inherited property should involve both emotional and tax considerations.